 This is the last post in the series on characterization.
 Next time we’ll move on to setting.

 If you’ve traveled around the country, or watched TV or the movies, or done just about anything other than live under a rock, you know that people speak differently in different places.
-They have different accents, different slang terms, different styles of speaking (compare the laconic Mainer or cowboy to the fast-talking New Yorker).
+They have different accents, different slang terms, and different styles of speaking.
+Compare the laconic Mainer or cowboy to the fast-talking New Yorker.
 And that’s just in the United States!
-Canadians (eh?), Britons, New Zealanders, Australians, and some Indians and Kenyans (to name just a few!) speak English, too.
+Canadians, Britons, Scots, Irish, New Zealanders, Australians, and some Indians and Kenyans (to name just a few) speak English, too.

 England’s WWII Prime Minister Sir Winston Churchill famously described America and England as “two nations separated by a common tongue.”
 Love that line.